squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 ''Note: This information is specific to Squid-1.1 versions''

-Look at your ''cachemgr.cgi'' <CODE>Cache
+Look at your ''cachemgr.cgi'' ''Cache Information'' page.
-Information</CODE> page.
 For example:
 {{{
 Memory usage for squid via mallinfo():
        Total space in arena:   94687 KB